LASER-UMASS/AutomatedRepairApplicabilityData/README.md

 Defects4J benchmark contains these data for three Java techniques: GenProg, Kali, and Nopol.
 (These techniques were evaluated on a 224-defect subset of Defects4J.)

+### Primary key parameters
+Following two parameters are used to uniquely identify each defect.

+1. Project
+    - Data-type:string
+    - Description: the name of the project.
+2. DefectId (or DeprecatedDefectId for ManyBugs)
+    - Data-type:string
+    - Description: For Defects4J, the DefectId lists the bug number for each defect as provided in Defects4J benchmark.
+For ManyBugs, the DefectId lists the buggycommitHash-fixedcommithash for each defect as provided in ManyBugs benchmark.
+The dataset provides DefectIds for both 2015 ManyBugs benchmark containing 185 defects and 2012 ManyBugs benchmark contaning 105 defects (strict subset of 185 defects) under columns DefectId and DeprecatedDefectId respectively.

 ### The eleven abstract parameters